-Entry Requirements: 12 credits in Level 2 Physical Education including credits in AS 2.2 (students must be actively participating in a sport)
+Entry Requirements: 14 credits in a Level 2 Physical Education including credits in AS 2.2.

-CREDITS AVAILABLE LEVEL 3 Internal Achievement Standards 20 External Achievement Standards • • • • • • • • • • • • • • • • • • • Internal Unit Standards 0 Total Credits 20
+CREDITS AVAILABLE LEVEL 3 Internal Achievement Standards 20 External Achievement Standards 0 Internal Unit Standards 0 Total Credits 20

 Course Description: The Level 3 Physical Education course builds on the skills, knowledge and concepts taught at Level 2.
 While it is not essential, it is beneficial to have had previous experience at this level.
 A balance of both practical and theoretical work is required.